What Is an Undergraduate Education (Degree) In Australia?

 4. Admission Season

-Higher Education in Australia follows a semester system.
-Universities have two semesters annually, usually between February and November.
-Also, there are some universities with an optional summer semester system.
+Higher Education in Australia operates on a semester system, with universities typically running two semesters annually from February to November.
+Some universities also offer an optional summer semester system.

 5. Average Undergraduate Study Cost